Report and Trump-Ukraine-Biden, Part One

 According to his testimony, Maguire consulted with the US Department of Justice and the White House Office of Legal Counsel in his attempt to resolve the various legal dilemmas presented by the complaint.
 The Department of Justice in turn concluded based on the whistleblower’s complaint that no laws had been broken by the president.

 This determination by the Department of Justice played a critical in Maguire’s decision making.
 In the 1974 case of United States v.
 Nixon, the US Supreme Court ruled unanimously that Executive Privilege cannot be asserted to protect or conceal criminal activity.

 It remains unclear how the Department of Justice arrived at its conclusion, however.
-US Federal Election Commission (FEC) Chair Ellen Weintraub made a public statement on June 13, 2019 that it is illegal for any US political candidate to solicit or receive aid from a foreign entity:
+US Election Commission (FEC) Chair Ellen Weintraub made a public statement on June 13, 2019 that it is illegal for any US political candidate to solicit or receive aid from a foreign entity: